rlnilsen/chewie/README.md

 # chewie

-Generates a text file with data from each Tetris game played:
+Generates a text file with data from each NES Tetris game played:
 * Start date and time
 * End date and time
 * Start level